 National Institutes of Health-funded Undergraduate Program

-We are proud to announce that Vanderbilt University hosts a National Institutes of Health-funded Research Careers Undergraduate program (MARC at Vanderbilt).
-The overarching goal of the Vanderbilt MARC Scholars program is to increase the number of individuals in biomedical research from groups under-represented in the biomedical sciences* by preparing undergraduate students for successful application to and graduation from highly selective PhD and MD/PhD biomedical training programs, aligning fully with Vanderbilt’s mission of Inclusive Excellence across all disciplines.
+Vanderbilt University is proud to host a National Institutes of Health-funded Maximizing Access to Research Careers undergraduate program (MARC at Vanderbilt).
+The overarching goal of the Vanderbilt MARC Scholars program is to increase the number of individuals in biomedical research from under-represented groups in the *biomedical sciences by preparing undergraduate students for successful application to and graduation from Ph.D. and M.D./Ph.D. biomedical training programs, aligning fully with Vanderbilt’s mission of inclusive excellence across all disciplines.

 Benefits of the MARC Program

-- Mentored full-time research in a top Vanderbilt University research lab
+- Mentored full-time research in top Vanderbilt University labs

 - 24 months of stipend support

-- Summer stipend support for 2 summers of research
+- Summer stipend support for two summers of research

 - Personalized training in scientific presentation